davesag/ERC884-reference-implementation/CONTRIBUTING.md

 ### Commit Messages

-When commiting something use the `-m` flag to add a short commit message of the format `{issue number} summary of what you changed`.
+When committing something use the `-m` flag to add a short commit message of the format `{issue number} summary of what you changed`.
 So for example if you are working on issue `ABC-1` and you added a method to the `aardvark_controller` you might use the following commit message `"ABC-1 added anteater method to aardvark controller"`

 Commit messages ought to be in the past tense.

-In general try to group file changes wherever appropriate, so if your controller change also involved updating something in a helper file, the one commit message can happily encompas the changes to both files.
+In general try to group file changes wherever appropriate, so if your controller change also involved updating something in a helper file, the one commit message can happily encompass the changes to both files.
 The message ought to reflect the main aim of the change.

 ### Pull Requests